hhdevelopment/ng-infinity-scroll/README.md

 ## Installation

-Installation is easy with minimal dependencies - only the AngularJS
+Installation is easy with minimal dependencies - only the AngularJS and Jquery

 #### Install with NPM